The BCA Math Team ran its first student-led informational session on Math Research for

 Session 4

-Michael Klyachman (UChicago '25) provides a list of topics approachable at the expository level.
+Michael Klyachman (UChicago '25) provides a list of topics approachable at the

 Session 5